mrkurger/date-night-app2/docs/GITHUB_WORKFLOW_PERMISSIONS.md

 ### 1. "Resource not accessible by integration" Error

-This error typically occurs when a workflow tries to access artifacts from another workflow.
-By default, GitHub Actions workflows have limited permissions to access resources from other workflows.
+This error typically occurs when a workflow tries to access artifacts from another workflow or when accessing APIs that require special permissions, such as the Dependabot API.
+By default, GitHub Actions workflows have limited permissions to access these resources.

 **Example error message:**